redhat-eets/netgauge/rfc2544/README.md

-# Stand-alone-trafficgen

-Trafficgen with binary search capability is commonly used in end-to-end NFV performance test.
-It makes sense to have the trafficgen seperated from the common tool set container and have its own container image.
-This allows us to quickly add new capabilities to the trafficgen without worrying the update impact to other tools in the common tool set container.

-So for the trafficgen, there are too choices,
+# RFC2544 Performance Test Trafficgen

+RFC2544 performance test is commonly used to evaluate a system's performance when running DPDK workloads.

-- This stand-alone trafficgen container.
-This can be used for either automation or manual test.
+The container image build from this directory can be used for either automation or manual RFC2544 tests.
-- The common tool set container image.
-This can only be used for manual test.

 ## Prerequisites
 + 2MB or 1GB huge pages